 Celebrations are things you don’t exactly notice until you have to make a conscious effort to make them happen.
-Christmas has been an integral part of my life for years and years now – one of the consequences of growing up in a Christian environment and having a devout Catholic for best friend.
-My many yuletide memories include midnight mass, home-made wine, marzipan rolling and jiving at 2a.m.
+Christmas season has been an integral part of my life for years and years now – one of the consequences of growing up in a Christian environment and having a devout Catholic for my best friend.
+My many yuletide memories include midnight mass, homemade wine, marzipan rolling and jiving at 2 a.m.
 This year she’s a new mama and will most likely want to have a family Christmas so I’m not about to intrude.

 This morning I walked into an office that looked like red had exploded in here.
 The HR mail did say ‘casuals with some red or white’ so I figured my wine-red with grey tartan on light trousers would be good.
 Everyone is dressed in a blinding shade of red with a few Santa hats here and there.
 I dodged to my desk before any of them would pounce on me.
 Thank goodness for the reindeer antlers I picked up on a whim last evening, intending to wear them for the mandatory photographs at the end of the day!
 That’s been accepted as suitable Christmas Eve apparel.

 This year has been….well, much, much better than the heartbreaking hell that 2007 was.
-But it leaves us on a sad note, trailing behind a terror-struck debris in place of the unstoppable city I used to call home.
-Less than a month ago, I also lost a colleague, a work-buddy, my right arm at office.
-I feel the loss of this mild-mannered, always smiling 25-year-old every single day.
+But it leaves us on a sad note, trailing behind terror-struck debris in place of the unstoppable city I used to call home.
+Less than a month ago, I also lost a colleague, a work buddy, my right arm at the office.
+I feel the loss of this mild-mannered, always-smiling 25-year-old every single day.
 Sid, I never told you just how much I relied on you, did I?

 This year, I don’t know yet what I’m going to be doing.
 I don’t want to – like every other holiday this year – spend this one working off my sleep debt or doing something incredibly fashionable (and expensive).
 For the last holiday of the year I think I’ll celebrate it true Ideasmith-style – with loads of sentiment and nostalgia and warm practicality.